jacksonet00/demo-stack/v2/README.md

 - I think what I need to do is create a Dockerfile for both the database and the app.
 Then create a local.yml and production.yml for docker-compose to use.
 Inside of these there will be build scripts which point to the respective Dockerfile for both the server and database services.
 Reference github-leaderboard for a good example.

 - I have docker setup very nicely now.
 Should be easy to deploy.
 I'll do that tomorrow, I've already stayed up til 1.
 I got lost in the code...

+- I now understand the right strat for deploying.
+I have everything setup, but I'm still getting some bugs when deploying.
+I went ahead and moved everything into environment variables and created start, stop, debug, and deploy scripts.